HakimiX/aws-servless-analytics/README.md

   * Data Catalog: central data repository integrated with aws services.
   * Job authoring: auto-generate ETL code, edit, and debug.
   * Deploy: serverless execution, scheduling, monitoring, and alerting.

+What is AWS Glue used for?
+* You can use AWS Glue to understand the data assets.
+You can store the data using various AWS services and still maintain a unified view of the data using AWS Glue Data Catalog.
+* View the Data Catalog to quickly search and discover data accross various data sources.

 Move data across storage systems:
 ![](resources/aws-glue-overview.png)